Amaranth819/NaiveBayesHateTweets/README.md

 ### Performance

 ​	The model is trained on the COVID-HATE data (Jul 8 - Aug 7) and the testing accuracy is 42.29%.
-When removing the stopwords during training, the testing accuracy is 42.78%.
+When removing the stopwords in preprocessing, the testing accuracy is 42.78%.